 Create a virtual environment

-Let’s create our first virtual environment by opening the command prompt again with “Windows Key () + R” and then type in “cmd.exe” as we did before.
+) + R” and then type in “cmd.exe” as we did before.
 Then we will type in:

 mkvirtualenv hello_world